-- (1) Despite anything to the contrary in this development scheme, development that would otherwise be SDA assessable development or SDA self-assessable development is not regulated development for this development scheme if: - (a) section 85 of the SDPWO Act applies to the development or - (b) a use of land is in accordance with a community infrastructure designation of the land under the Planning Act1 or - (c) development is carried out by or on behalf of the State or public sector entity in accordance with the Planning Act Regulation, Schedule 4 or development a person is directed to carry out under a notice, order or direction made under a State law or - (d) operational work is not assessable development or self-assessable development under the Planning Act or - (e) operational work is not necessary for a material change of use or reconfiguration regulated under this development scheme or - (f) all aspects of development are for the maintenance, repair, upgrading, augmentation or duplication of rail transport infrastructure and other rail infrastructure within rail corridor land as defined under the Transport Infrastructure Act 1994. - (2) Also, development that would otherwise be SDA assessable development or SDA self-assessable development is not regulated development for this development scheme if: - (a) it is necessary and reasonable to avoid or reduce an imminent risk to a person's life or health, a building's structural safety or the operation or safety of land, facilities, services or utilities other than a building and - (b) the person carrying out the development gives written notice to the Coordinator-General as soon as reasonably practicable after starting the development.
+- (1) Despite anything to the contrary in this development scheme, development that would otherwise be SDA assessable development or SDA self-assessable development is not regulated development for this development scheme if: - (a) section 85 of the SDPWO Act applies to the development or - (b) a use of land is in accordance with a community infrastructure designation of the land under the Planning Act1 or - (c) reconfiguration of a lot or - (d) operational work is not necessary for a material change use regulated under this development scheme or - (e) operational work is not assessable or self-assessable development under the Planning Act or - (f) all aspects of development are for the maintenance, repair, upgrading, augmentation or duplication of rail transport infrastructure and other rail infrastructure within rail corridor land as defined under the Transport Infrastructure Act 1994 or - (g) an authorised activity under an exploration tenure. - (2) Also, development that would otherwise be SDA assessable development or SDA self-assessable development is not regulated development for this development scheme if: - (a) it is necessary and reasonable to avoid or reduce an imminent risk to a person's life or health, a building's structural safety or the operation or safety of land, facilities, services or utilities, other than a building and - (b) the person carrying out the development gives written notice to the Coordinator-General as soon as reasonably practicable after starting the development.